Benefits of

 1. Solar can drastically cut your electricity bills

-One of the top reasons for going solar is to reduce electricity bills.
-As soon as you install your panels, they’ll generate electricity and lower your bills.
+One of the top reasons for going solar is to reduce your electricity bills.
+As soon as you install your panels, you will reap the savings on your next electricity bill.

 2. Solar reduces your carbon footprint